Fohdeesha/quanta-brocade/documentation/index.md

 ####################################
 done
 Bytes transferred = 524288 (80000 hex)
-=>
 ```

 If you see Error 4 that's normal, just be sure the bytes transferred matches.
-Now you need to verify that the temporary address contains the brocade bootloader:
+Now you need to verify that the temporary address contains the Brocade bootloader:

 ```
 md 0x100000 20